Where Are You Really on the Growth Curve?

 As we kick off a new year, I think it’s really important to ensure you and your team understand and agree where you are now and where you are going next.

-Sure, you need to agree on where you are going in the long-term, but you need to get there.
+Sure, you need to agree where you are going in the long-term, but you need to get there.
 Jumping ahead too soon might mean you never reach that point, or it might take you a lot longer than you want.

 Used well, I have seen this framework help with: